-Portland's economy is split across four broad sectors that concentrate in different places in Industrial districts are in the low, flat areas along the city.
-Portland Harbor and the Columbia Corridor, Oregon's freight infrastructure hub.
+Portland's economy is split across four broad sectors that concentrate in different places in the city.

+Industrial districts are in the low, flat areas along Portland Harbor and the Columbia Corridor, Oregon's freight infrastructure hub.
 Manufacturing and distribution sectors concentrate here.
 They typically need one-story buildings, medium to large sites, locations buffered from housing, and access to rail, harbor, airport facilities, and freeways.
 There is also an industrial district in the Central Eastside and smaller industrial areas scattered around the city, mostly adjacent to major transportation hubs.
 The Central Eastside Industrial District is home to more than 17,000 jobs.

-23% INDUSTRIAL NEIGHBORHOOD BUSINESS 33% CENTRAL CITY Central City is the 9% region's high-density INSTITUTIONS employment center.
-It is primarily an office RESIDENTIAL district for professional and business services, finance, information, software and government.
-It is also a key location for the entertainment, small industry and education Neighborhood commercial areas are mainly home sectors. to the retail, personal service and related sectors that serve customers on-site.
-These businesses locate amid Campus institutions in the health care and education their market areas, lining corridors across the city.
-They sectors are concentrated in large hospital and college generally need ground-floor space along pedestrian or campuses and dispersed smaller facilities.
-Major auto-oriented streets.
+Central City is the region's high-density employment center.
+It is primarily an office district for professional and business services, finance, information, software and government.
+It is also a key location for the entertainment, small industry and education sectors.

-institutions are large employers with campuses that vary from pastoral expanses to more concentrated urban grounds.
-They are located throughout the city, often in or residential areas.
+Campus institutions in the health care and education sectors are concentrated in large hospital and college campuses and dispersed smaller facilities.
+Major institutions are large employers with campuses that vary from pastoral expanses to more concentrated urban grounds.
+They are located throughout the city, often in or adjacent to residential areas.

-adjacent to residential areas.